MiguelAngel82/finding-lane-lines/README.md

 This project is based on [Udacity Finding Lane Lines on the Road](https://github.com/udacity/CarND-LaneLines-P1).

 The goal is to find lane lines for images from vehicles.
-The result coub be similar to this:
+The result could be similar to this:

 <img src="test_images_output/processed_images.png" width="480" alt="Combined Image" />